-You can get a divorce on the basis that your spouse has behaved in such a way that you cannot reasonably be expected to live with them.
+You can get a divorce if your spouse has behaved in such a way that you cannot reasonably be expected to live with them.
 This can include such things as violence, threats, verbal abuse, alcohol or drug related behavior, and gambling and other financial irresponsibility.
-But less dramatic issues can also be valid grounds, such as disrespectful or undermining behaviour, or lack of a sex life, lack of emotional support, or lack of interest in your career.
+But less dramatic issues can also be valid grounds, such as disrespectful or undermining behaviour, or lack of a sex life, lack of emotional support or lack of interest in your career.
 It is common to list five grounds of unreasonable behavior, with one or two examples of each.

 If a matrimonial order application for divorce is based on unreasonable behaviour, it has to set out details.
 Yes, this can be upsetting and, in some cases, offensive.
 It is best to try and agree the particulars before the matrimonial order application is sent to the court.
 Some couples even decide to wait for two years’ separation before divorcing, to avoid the acrimony that the unreasonable behavior documentation process can lead to.

-If you are getting divorced on the basis of adultery or unreasonable behaviour, you can be living together in the same house.
+If you are getting divorced because of adultery or unreasonable behaviour, you can be living together in the same house.
 However, if you continue living together for more than six months after finding out about the (most recent) incidence of adultery or unreasonable behaviour, you are unlikely to be able to use it as the basis for a divorce.

-If you are getting divorced on the basis of desertion, clearly one spouse must have left the home.
+If you are getting divorced because of desertion, clearly, one spouse must have left the home.

 If you are getting divorced on the basis of separation, you must have been living separately.
-It is possible to do this while remaining in the same house, as long as you do not continue to live as a couple: for example, you should be sleeping separately and each doing your own household chores.
-In practice, though, one spouse usually moves out when a couple separate.
+It is possible to do this while remaining in the same house, as long as you do not continue to live as a couple (you should be sleeping separately and each doing your own household chores).
+In practice, though, one spouse usually moves out when a couple separates.

 You must have been married for at least one year before you can get divorced.

-If your marriage breaks down before you have been married for a year, you may want to separate in the meantime, and to agree issues such as financial arrangements and who will look after any children (see 1 and 3).
+If your marriage breaks down before you have been married for a year, you may want to separate in the meantime, and to agree issues such as financial arrangements and who will look after any children.

 You are not legally required to try mediation or counselling, but they can have advantages.

-Counselling services tend to focus on the emotional side of the break up, and can be particularly useful if one partner wants to get divorced but the other does not.
-By helping you to understand each other’s feelings, counselling may take some of the hostility out of the break-up, making it easier to negotiate an agreement.
-In some cases, by identifying the underlying problems counselling may encourage you both to give the marriage a second chance.
+Counselling services tend to focus on the emotional side of the break-up, and can be particularly useful if only one partner wants to get divorced.
+By helping you to understand each other’s feelings, counselling may take some hostility out of the break-up, making it easier to negotiate an agreement.
+In some cases, by identifying the underlying problems, counselling may encourage you both to give the marriage a second chance.